hootguard/hootguard-core/README.md

    Visit [HootGuard.com](https://hootguard.com) to download the latest HootGuard image.

 2. **Write Image to SD Card:**
-   Use a tool like [Etcher](https://www.balena.io/etcher/) to flash the image to your SD card.
+   Use a tool like [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to flash the image to your SD card.

 3. **Boot Up the Raspberry Pi:**
    Insert the SD card into your Raspberry Pi and connect it to your network router.